primer/view_components/docs/content/components/details.md

 ### `Body`

 Use the Body slot as the main content to be shown when triggered by the Summary.
+The tag can be set to `details-menu` which render the [DetailsMenuComponent](https://primer.style/view-components/components/detailsmenu).

 | Name | Type | Default | Description |
 | :- | :- | :- | :- |